Get a placement

 What you need to do next

-If students deem themselves eligible, they are advised to read the terms and conditions thoroughly and then email email@example.com and ask to be considered for the bursary.
+If students deem themselves eligible, they are advised to read the Terms and Conditions thoroughly before emailing our Careers Network Diversity and Inclusion Team to ask to be considered for the bursary.
 Further information will then be provided.

 What to do if you're unsure whether you're eligible